mathurinm/andersoncd/README.rst

 |image0| |image1|

-This package implements Anderson extrapolation for coordinate descent.

-It also implements inertial proximal gradient descent (ie APPROX without parallelism).

-In order to be able to reproduce the experiments you can install the package.
+This package implements various GLM models missing from scikit-learn (Lasso, Weighted Lasso, MCP) with a lightning fast solver based on Anderson acceleration of coordinate descent and working set techniques.

 Install